NBChub/bgcflow/README.md

 | cblaster-bgcs | Generate cblaster databases for bgcs in project | [cblaster](https://github.com/gamcil/cblaster)  |

 ## Using snakemake profiles for further configurations
-When using different machines, you can, for example, adapt the number of threads required for each rules using a snakemake profile.
+When using different machines, you can, for example, adapt the number of threads required for each rule using a Snakemake profile.
 An example is given in [`config/examples/_profile_example/config.yaml`](config/examples/_profile_example/config.yaml):
 ```yaml
 set-threads:
   - antismash=4